truezoneio/truekyc-docs/docs/customers/customers_create.md

 The fields are dynamically generated based on the customer level's specifications.
 You will also be required to upload documents as part of the KYC process.

-## Step 4: Document Upload and Verification
+## Document Upload and Verification

 Customers may need to upload documents, depending on the verification level.
 These can be uploaded through the file inputs in the form.